 Avon Park harebells (Crotalaria avonensis) is a small legume known from only three populations in south central Florida.
 It is specifically adapted to the sandy scrub habitat of the Lake Wales Ridge.
 This land is desirable for development and agriculture and much of the original habitat has been lost.

 In 2012, 84 plants propagated by CREW and acclimatized by Bok Tower Gardens were planted by Archbold Biological Station researchers at a protected site.
 All of the plants died back, but a number of the plants were starting to regrow in 2013.
 The restoration is a collaborative effort of CREW, Bok Tower Gardens, and Archbold Biological Station, with funding from the U.S. Fish & Wildlife Service.

 Running buffalo clover (Trifolium stoloniferum) is a perennial clover that spreads by sending out long runners that creep along the ground.
 Found only in Indiana, Kentucky, Missouri, Ohio, and West Virginia, running buffalo clover depends on the periodic disturbance of a bison’s grazing and trampling.
 When the bison disappeared, so did most of the running buffalo clover.
 (Photo: U.S. Fish and Wildlife Service)

 In 2012, 75 plants propagated by CREW were planted at an experimental site near Eastern Kentucky University.
-Faculty and staff are testing management techniques for the plants.
-Additional plants are being propagated at CREW for plantings at other sites in the future.
+Since then, additional plants propagated at CREW have been outplanted at various sites in Kentucky.
 Funding and coordination of the project comes from the Kentucky Fish & Wildlife Service and Kentucky Natural Heritage.